-New likelihood functions are now available to account for differences in the data reduction scheme and, in particular, noise processing.
-Given data (spectrum or photometry) $d$, their associated error bars $\sigma$ or covariance matrix $C$, and the model vector $m$, the classical $\chi^2$ distribution is defined as $\ln(\mathcal{L})\propto-\frac{\chi^2}{2}=-\frac{1}{2}\sum\left(\frac{d-m}{\sigma}\right)^2$ when the observational data points are independent.
-We implemented in addition $\ln(\mathcal{L})\propto-\frac{\chi^2}{2}=-\frac{1}{2}\sum\left(d-m\right)^T C^{-1} \left(d-m\right)$ when the data covariances are provided as input of the code.
-We also allowed for various proposed mappings \citep{zucker_cross-correlation_2003, brogi_retrieving_2019, ruffio_radial_2019} of cross-correlation signals to likelihood (CCF-to-log$\mathcal{L}$) which can be used when Doppler spectroscopy (e.g., Keck/KPIC, VLT/HiRISE, etc) is performed solely or in addition to regular spectrophotometric observations (e.g., JWST, VLT/SPHERE, Gemini/GPI, etc).
+when the data covariances are provided as input of the code.
+We also allowed for various proposed mappings \citep{zucker_cross-correlation_2003, brogi_retrieving_2019, ruffio_radial_2019} of cross-correlation signals to likelihood (CCF-to-log$\mathcal{L}$), which can be used when Doppler spectroscopy (e.g., Keck/KPIC, VLT/HiRISE, etc) was performed solely or in addition to regular spectrophotometric observations (e.g., JWST, VLT/SPHERE, Gemini/GPI, etc.).

-We compute the joint likelihood function $ln(\mathcal{Z})_{final}=\sum_i ln(\mathcal{Z})_i$ summing over the likelihoods corresponding to each dataset taken as input.
+We computed the joint likelihood function $\ln\mathcal{Z}_{final}=\sum_i \ln\mathcal{Z}_i$, summing over the likelihoods corresponding to each dataset taken as input.
 This means that this upgraded version of ForMoSA does not account for correlations either between datasets from the same instrument taken at different epochs or between datasets from different instruments.
-As is common practice in the field, each dataset is treated as statistically independent.
+As is common practice in the field, each dataset was treated as statistically independent.